HydroProtocol/ethereum-jsonrpc-gateway/README.md

 ### contractWhitelist

-Contract Whitelist, Can be ignored when set `methodLimitationEnabled` false
+Contract Whitelist,I f `methodLimitationEnabled` is true, only contract in in this whitelist can be called.
+Can be ignored when set `methodLimitationEnabled` false

 ```
   "contractWhitelist": ["0x..."]